 Standard Model Physics and Flavor Physics (in and beyond the Standard Model)

-Recent highlights include the work on the theoretical framework underpinning the so called B-flavour anomalies, a new hyperasymptotic approximation to the operator product expansion, and the precise determination of the strong coupling constant below the charm threshold.
+Recent highlights include a leading work on the theoretical framework underpinning the so-called B-flavour anomalies using both semileptonic and more recently non-leptonic B decays to detect first evidence of new physics, a new hyper-asymptotic approximation to the OPE, and a precise determination of the strong coupling constant below the charm threshold.